skassam21/hatchways-interview-stream/Readme.md

 We have broken down the technical interview prep into different levels (beginner, intermediate, and advanced).
 When you practice coding questions, it is **crucial** that you practice using an online editor like [repl.it](https://repl.it/) and using paper/whiteboard.

+### My Tips

+Below is my five step process to approaching technical interview questions.
+Here is a [link](https://insights.dice.com/2015/02/05/answer-technical-interview-question/) with a similar process.

+1. Read the question, and repeat the question to the interviewer.
+By repeating the question, you are solidifying your understanding of it.
+This is also the time to ask any questions that you don't understand about the problem.
+Interviewers like when candidates ask questions - its a great indicator of a strong candidate.

+2. Create a few test examples and try to solve the problem manually.
+Do not write or think about code yet.
+Just make up an example input to the problem, and write out the steps that your brain uses to solve the problem.

+3. Psuedocode.
+Turn the steps you have written in the previous step into basic psuedocode.
+This should look as close to code as possible.
+If you know a trivial solution, mention the idea to the interviewer right away before attempting harder solutions.
+This is because if you stumble on a harder solution and fail to mention the trivial one, the interviewer doesn't even know if you can solve the problem in the trivial way.
+If you attempt the harder solution and fail, make sure to revert back to solving it in the trivial way.
+Make sure to mention the big O efficiency of the trivial solution as well, and explain why it's not the best solution.
+Sometimes interviewers just want to see if you can write code, and the trivial solution is sufficient for them.

+4. Convert the Psuedocode to real code.
+Test the code with a bunch of examples and edge cases.
+Make sure it works.
+Try to break it (this is a good sign of a strong candidate).
+Fix the code if there is problems.

+5. Optimize your solution.
+If you have time and have solved the problem quickly, this is the time where you think about how you can optimize your solution and improve its efficiency.

+You don't have to do all the steps, especially if the question is easy.
+These are general guidelines for questions that look challenging upfront.

 ### Beginner Practice

 This section is focused on the basics of programming - Strings, arrays, loops, objects and functions.